imyoungyang/myAWSStudyBlog/enterprise-hybrid-cloud/README.md

-# Enterprise Hybrid DNS solutions on AWS
+# Enterprise Hybrid Cloud Solutions on AWS

 In this workshop, you will simulate a hybrid cloud environment: